 The NPDES MSGP regulates storm water discharges from identified industrial activities and their associated facilities.
-Table 4 lists the MSGP facilities and monitored outfalls discharging storm water to the AU and the maps in Appendix 1 show the location.
-MSGP regulated activities within the AU include metal fabrication; vehicle and equipment maintenance; recycling activities; electricity generation; and warehousing activities.
-LANS and the DOE are permitted under the EPA 2015 NPDES Storm Water MSGP for Industrial Activities (2015 MSGP).
-The proposed 2020 MSGP has been issued but not yet final.
-Administrative continuance of the 2015 MSGP is in effect until a new permit is issued.
+Table 4 lists the MSGP facilities and monitored outfalls discharging storm water to the AU and a map in Appendix 1 shows the location of these outfalls.
+MSGP regulated activities within the AU include metal fabrication, vehicle and equipment maintenance, recycling activities, and warehousing activities.
+Triad is permitted under the EPA 2021 NPDES Storm Water MSGP for Industrial Activities (2021 MSGP).
 The MSGP requirements include the implementation of control measures, development of facility-specific Storm Water Pollution Prevention Plans (SWPPPs), Corrective Action requirements for identified issues, and monitoring storm water discharges from permitted outfalls.
 Compliance with these requirements is achieved primarily by:

-- Identifying potential pollutant sources and activities that could adversely impact water quality. - Identifying and providing structural and nonstructural controls to limit the impact of potential pollutants, - Developing and implementing facility-specific SWPPPs, - Implementing permit-specified Corrective Actions for any identified issues, - Monitoring storm water runoff for industrial sector-specific benchmark parameters, impaired water constituents, and effluent limitations, and

-• Visually inspecting storm water runoff to assess color; odor; floating, settled, or suspended solids; foam; oil sheen; and other indicators of storm water pollution.
+- Identifying potential pollutant sources and activities that could adversely impact water quality, - Identifying and providing structural and nonstructural controls to limit the impact of potential pollutants, - Developing and implementing facility-specific SWPPPs, - Implementing permit-specified Corrective Actions for any identified issues, - Monitoring storm water runoff for industrial sector-specific benchmark parameters, impaired water constituents, indicator parameters, and effluent limitations, and - Visually inspecting storm water runoff to assess color; odor; floating, settled, or suspended solids; foam; oil sheen; and other indicators of storm water pollution.